rsheldiii/rp2040-business-card/README.md

 ![(image of flash circuit)](images/flash_schematic.png)

 After the crystal is the flash circuitry, which is ripped right out of the reference schematic.
-I would highly recommend staying within the same family of Winbond flash chips when you design your circuit, as the rp2040 is a bit picky about what chips it will talk with; I know the people over at [Digi-key's youtube channel](https://youtu.be/kcwvuwetgEQ?t=2979) had some trouble in this department - side note that is still an excellent video to watch if you want a more general look at hardware development for the RP2040.
+I would highly recommend staying within the same family of Winbond flash chips when you design your circuit, as the rp2040 is a bit picky about what chips it will talk with; I know the people over at [Digi-key's youtube channel](https://youtu.be/kcwvuwetgEQ?t=2979) had some trouble in this department, though that is still an excellent video to watch if you want a more general look at hardware development for the RP2040.

 ## Audio

 ![(image of audio circuit)](images/audio_schematic.png)

 Looping around, we have the amplifier circuitry.
-This is to spec with adafruit's Max98357 schematic.
+This is very similar to adafruit's Max98357 schematic.
 All resistor values were determined by looking at the data sheet to give us 9db of gain and a 50/50 mono output.
 It's worth noting that the Max98357 is a speaker amplifier, not a headphone amplifier; it might work with some really dinky headphones, but if you wanted a headphone-based system, you should be looking at a headphone amplifier instead.

 ## Screen